 If you do end up revamping the slogan, here are some important factors to consider.
 First, remember that it should be used to showcase an important benefit or feature you offer.
 Get creative and make it subtle.
 Anything too on-the-nose can be a little flat.

 Next, consider how it draws a line between you and the competition.
 Does it say something about you that no other brands could claim for their own?
-Also, keep it short, simple and genuine.
+Finally, keep it short, simple and genuine.
 You don’t want a complex slogan that has audiences scratching their heads.

 Here’s an example of a popular slogan that demonstrates the importance of this process: ‘Every Little helps’ (from popular UK brand, Tesco).
 Notice how punchy this phrase is?
 It wastes no time getting to the point.